GOP ready to block elections bill in Senate showdown - WTMJ

 Manchin proposed his own changes last week as he tried to trim back some areas and expand others, adding provisions for a national voter ID requirement, which is anathema to many Democrats, and dropping a proposed public financing of campaigns.

-The proposed Manchin changes were largely well received, welcomed by Biden’s administration as a “step forward,” while earning the nod of approval from one the party’s key voting rights advocates, Democrat Stacey Abrams.
+The proposed Manchin changes were largely well received, welcomed by Biden’s administration as a “step forward,” while earning the nod of approval from one of the party’s key voting rights advocates, former Georgia governor’s race candidate Stacey Abrams.

 It did little, however, to garner the bipartisan support Manchin was hoping for.
 Senate Republicans said they would likely reject any legislation that expands the federal government’s role in elections.